Rays, Dodgers grateful to have fans at neutral-site Series - WHIZ News

 “Overall, it’s a little bit louder,” Gonsolin said.
 “Those exciting moments are a little more exciting.
 It’s just a fun atmosphere.”

 The retractable roof has served a purpose as well.
-It was open for the first two games, when the temperature at first pitch was in the low 80s during a usually mild time of year in Texas.
+It was open for the first two games, when the temperature at first pitch was in the low 80s Fahrenheit (high 20s Celsius) during a usually mild time of year in Texas.

-It was about 30 degrees cooler for Game 3, so the roof was closed, then reopened with a game-time temperature of 57 for Game 4.
-A cold and rainy Sunday closed the roof again for Game 5.
+It was about 30 degrees cooler for Game 3, so the roof was closed, then reopened with a game-time temperature of 57 degrees Fahrenheit (13.9 degrees Celsius) for Game 4.
+A cold and rainy Sunday closed the roof again for Game 5.40

 It’s almost certain to remain closed for Game 6, and, if necessary, Game 7.
 The final two nights in Texas will be classic fall weather straight out of New York, Boston or Philadelphia — temperatures in the 40s, with possible drizzle or light rain.